lionelmace/iks-lab/book/deploy-app.md

     ![](./images/cloudshell-ide-view.png)

-1. Select the YAML file `ingress-tls-deploy.yaml` .
+1. Select the file `ingress-tls-deploy.yaml` .

 1. Set the region (3 changes), the namespace of your private registry (1 change), the docker image name (1 change) and the cluster name (3 changes).